woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 This means that we don't have to download as much, and we also don't have to classify as much.
 Classification is by far the most expensive part of our processing workflow, with tile download being the second slowest.
 We're going to go with the straightforward approach, so we'll ignore the asynchronous downloader and stitcher for now and go back to our original **downloadAndStitch** implementation.

-Here we'll pretend that we have the following class available in addition to what we defined in our **downloadAndStitch** implementation:
+We assume that the following class is available in addition to what we defined in our **downloadAndStitch** implementation:

 * **class RegionFilter** that has a method **contains(rect)**.
 The method returns **True** if we should include the rectangle in question, and **False** if we shouldn't.